c3686336/Balat-Ron/README.md

 1. What you used the LLM for,

 I used an LLM mainly for several kinds of implementation help.
 First, I used it for trivial refactoring that affected a large part of the codebase, which went well.
 Second, I used it for frontend/view work in Godot and F#, including UI wiring, score presentation, shop display, item descriptions, and layout iteration.
 Third, I used it to create various tools and tests, including the balance simulator, which also went well.
 The animation code was also written with LLM help and then adjusted by me.
+Also, I used LLM to police sentences and proses in my README.md

 2. What you had to manually change or reprompt because the LLM did not understand your first prompt,